sapo/Ink/README.md

   src/js
   ```

-We've also unified our build system using [Grunt](http://gruntjs.com/), [Bower](http://bower.io/) so, building from source is now a lot easier.
+We've also unified our build system using [Grunt](http://gruntjs.com/) and [Bower](http://bower.io/).
+So, building from source is now a lot easier.

 ---